BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for college football betting like Colorado vs. Houston, Kansas State vs. Arizona on Friday

 Best college football bets on Friday

-It's been an interesting start of the year for Deion Sanders' squad.
-The Buffaloes fell 27-20 to Georgia Tech to open 2025 before beating Delaware 31-7 last week.
-Sanders handed the reins to Liberty transfer Kaidon Salter for the first two games, but it appears he will give Ryan Staub, who was the third-string quarterback behind Salter and highly-touted recruit Julian Lewis, the start against Houston after he completed seven of 10 passes for two touchdowns against Delaware.
-As for the Cougars, they handled Rice 35-9 last week after kicking off the year with a 27-0 win over Stephen F Austin.
-The Cougars are favored at home, but the SportsLine Inside the Lines model is backing the Buffaloes as road underdogs as Sanders' squad wins in 58% of simulations.
+A big conference tilt is happening in Houston with the Cougars hosting Colorado.
+Houston is 2-0 after blowout wins over Rice and Stephen F Austin, while Deion Sanders' squad is 1-1 and is in the midst of a quarterback controversy.
+Sanders started Liberty transfer Kaidon Salter for the first two games of this year, but reports suggest Ryan Staub, who was the third-string quarterback behind Salter and highly-touted recruit Julian Lewis, will start against Houston after he completed 7 of 10 passes with two touchdowns against Delaware.
+The Cougars are favored over the Buffs, but SportsLine's model is backing Colorado as a road underdog.
+The Buffaloes win this Big 12 tilt in 58% of simulations.

-The late game sees UCLA host New Mexico at 10 p.m.
-The Bruins have had a horrendous start to 2025, losing each of their first two games -- a blowout loss to Utah in Week 1 and a stunning loss to UNLV last week.
-As for New Mexico, the Lobos hung with Michigan in Week 1 before taking down Idaho State last week.
+The final game of the day is in Los Angeles as UCLA welcomes New Mexico to town.
+It's been a nightmare start for the Bruins in Year 2 under DeShaun Foster as they're 0-2 after a blowout loss against Utah in Week 1 and a surprising loss to UNLV last week.
+New Mexico is 1-1 but feeling rather good entering this matchup as the Lobos beat Idaho State and hung with Michigan in Week 1.
 The Bruins are massive favorites at home this week, and the model has them winning in 87% of simulations.

 Sign up with BetMGM to wager on Week 3 college football games: